openTdataCH/netexRealisationGuideSwitzerland/docs/10_common.md

 *→ [Glossary definition](A4_annex_glossary.md#responsibilityset)*

 ### Purpose
+The set of roles and organisations responsible for managing data, operations, or contractual obligations within a defined scope.
 We use this element to  describe the different roles of the participating companies.
 For the most part, the company code is used to fully identify the provided services.